PurpleKingdomGames/UnityInputManager/README.md

 ##Installation

+Installing the Input manager is a simple two step process:

+* Copy the files found in Assets to your Unity Project (or import the package)
+* Go to Tools > Purple Kingdom Games > Create Input File

+Your input settings should now have about 310 entries for Mouse Axis and all Joystick Axis, and your old input file will be backed up.
+If this isn't the case, restart Unity and you should see the change.

+##Removal

+If you need to remove the plugin for whatever reason, simply do the following:

+* Go to Tools > Purple Kingdom Games > Restore Input File (this will only be available if there is a backup file)
+* Remove all files under Assets/Plugins/PurpleKingdomGames/InputManager

 ##Setting Up

 Before any queries can be asked of the Input Manager, it first needs to be given a config.
 As the Input Manager is static you will only need to do this once each time your game is started.

 It's worth noting that all of the provided buttons are serializable, and therefore can be saved to a file for later retrieval if a developer wished to.

 The below example creates a Keyboard layout where the left and the right arrows act as horizontal axis, the up and down arrows act as vertical axis, and space bar jumps:

 ```c#
 // using PurpleKingdomGames.Unity.InputManager